Association of Environmental Authorities

 AEA Check-in

-AEA will hold its next member check-in meetings on Wednesday, March 26 at 8:30 a.m.
+AEA will hold its next member check-in meetings on Wednesday, June 11 and June 25 at 8:30 a.m.
 It is a chance to hear about relevant info on the legislative, regulatory, and sector fronts.
 It is a chance to share and confer with other members.
 Anyone who is part of an AEA member organization may participate.
 These meetings are generally held the 2nd and 4th Wednesday of each month unless otherwise indicated.
 If you are unable to participate, feel free to forward information to a colleague.
 Contact Karen Burris if you need the login information.

 The Value of AEA in Every Type of Membership